cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 }
 {% endhighlight %}

-This version only sends a SIGHUP signal if the process has a handler, preventing accidental termination.
+This version only sends a `SIGHUP` signal if the process has a `SIGHUP` handler, preventing accidental termination.
 It's also a lot simpler than the original shell command, with fewer moving parts and subshells.

 ## How does it work?